kladd/risc16/README.md

 # RISC-16 (Sort of) - VM in Go

 The original plan was to make a RISC-16 VM.
 But, in the end I've made a hybrid of RISC-16 and MIPS with some syntax borrowed from SPARC.
+Words are 16 bits wide and there are 8 registers.
+Register 0 always holds the value 0.

 ## Usage